SALMON-A-RAMA Rules **UNDER REVIEW**

 The first-place prize will be awarded to the angler that catches the largest total accumulated weight of the 4 eligible Shore Division species over the duration of the tournament.

-Youth division is open for all children up to age 15.
+Youth division is open for all children up to/including age 15.

 No fish species categories exist in the youth division.
 Chinook Salmon, Coho Salmon, Brown Trout, Lake Trout and Rainbow (Steelhead) Trout are eligible to be registered into the Youth Division.